 These first-generation CO2 and CH4 budgets do not yet have the accuracy, resolution, and coverage needed to serve as an independent Monitoring and Verification System (MVS) on the spatial scales spanning small to medium sized countries, but they clearly illustrate the strengths and weaknesses of this top-down approach.
 They also serve as an important bridge between GHG emissions reductions, which are the primary means of mitigation, and the resulting changes in atmospheric concentrations, which are the primary drivers of climate change.
 These pilot, top-down budgets should therefore be adequate for starting a conversation among stakeholders, the national inventory community and the GHG measurement and modeling communities.
 The primary objective of that conversation is to identify the best available atmospheric products and best practices for combining bottom-up and top-down GHG data to produce more complete and transparent inventories for future GSTs.
 They should therefore be adequate for refining the requirements for a future, purpose-built GHG MVS.

 For the pilot products, national-scale CO2 budgets are derived by combining ground-based and airborne CO2 measurements with estimates of column-averaged CO2 dry air mole fraction (XCO2) from the NASA Orbiting Carbon Observatory-2 (OCO-2).
-These measurements are analyzed with an ensemble of state-of-the-art flux inverse modeling systems to derive estimates of CO2 fluxes at 1-degree latitude by 1-degree longitude as part of the OCO-2 Flux Multi-model Intercomparison project.
+These measurements are analyzed with an ensemble of state-of-the-art flux inverse modeling systems to derive estimates of CO2 fluxes at 1-degree latitude by 1-degree longitude as part of the OCO-2 Flux Multi-model Intercomparison Project.
 These fluxes are then projected onto national regions and analyzed further to produce country-level, annual CO2 budgets.
 The pilot national-scale CH4 budgets are derived from XCH4 estimates derived from measurements collected by GOSAT.
 These data were analyzed by the NASA Carbon Monitoring System Flux (CMS-Flux) team to derive CH4 fluxes at a spatial scale of 1-degree latitude by 1-degree longitude, which were then projected onto national scales by emission sector.
 These two Use Cases are described in the following text boxes.